Demindiro/norost-a/Documentation/filesystem.rst

 * An ``usize`` ``userdata`` field, which can be used to keep track of requests.

-The structure is 40 bytes large on 64-bit and 24 bytes large on 32-bit systems.
+The structure is 64 bytes large on 64-bit and 32 bytes large on 32-bit systems.

-When a request has finished, an entry will be added to the CQ which has the following fields:
+When a request has finished, an entry will be added to the CCQ which has the following fields:

 * A ``data`` field, which is a union of;

-  * A ``*mut mem_page`` or ``*const mem_page`` ``buffer`` field, which may be ``null`´ depending on the operation.
+  * A ``*mut mem_page`` or ``*const mem_page`` ``buffer`` field, which may be ``null`` depending on the operation.

   * An ``u32`` ``file_handle``.